 The CEC’s ongoing efforts to promote healthy and resilient homes and communities meaningfully address a wide array of environmental health issues, including facilitating conversion to clean heating, reducing local vehicular emissions, climate resilience, and emergency preparedness among vulnerable groups.
 This focus fully leverages the strengths and expertise of our new CEC director, Dr. Diana Hernández, and is the ideal outgrowth for CEHNM’s overall strategic vision and organizational structure, which emphasizes the translation of scientific evidence into prevention.
 With new leadership and additional community partners, we have substantial momentum to support existing projects and begin new initiatives.
 Moving forward, the CEC will collaborate with numerous stakeholders, including those who serve on our stakeholder advisory board (SAB)—which features distinguished multi-sectoral advisors involved in education, the news media and communication, and local and regional government agencies—to provide community-engaged initiatives.
 Our specific aims are to: 1) foster effective collaboration between community members and Center investigators; 2) broaden partnerships to support environmental health policy and advocacy; 3) implement an active communications strategy; 4) engage in multi-level training and outreach and engagement activities; and 5) evaluate the impact of our work.

 We accomplish these goals through:

-Communicating environmental health research findings to coalitions of community organizations to improve the health-related safety of housing in New York City
+f) Communicating environmental health research findings to community organizations to improve the health of the communities we serve

 Core Director: dh2494 [at] columbia.edu (Diana Hernandez), PhD (MSPH/SMS)